-Tall Boneset (Eupatorium altissimum) was observed in the Open Disturbed Area that is proposed for the extension of Catherine Street.
+Tall Boneset (Eupatorium altissimum) was observed in the Disturbed Area that is being considered for the extension of Catherine Street.
 This plant has a provincial S-rank of S1, indicating that it is Critically Imperiled in Ontario.
 Additionally, the vicinity surrounding the plant is classified as Significant Wildlife Habitat (SWH) under the Provincial Policy Statement (PPS).
 To mitigate the impact of removing this S1-ranked plant species, seed collection was conducted on December 17th, 2024, as agreed upon by City of Windsor staff and Jennifer Neill.
-These seeds will be utilized to augment plantings within the proposed SWM Pond Planting Plan, ensuring the preservation and propagation of this species in the local landscape.
+These seeds will be utilized to augment plantings within the proposed SWM pond, ensuring the preservation and propagation of this species in the local landscape.

-6.2 Consultation with MECP for SAR Snakes
+6.2 CONSULTATION WITH MECP FOR SAR SNAKES

-The proposed development will involve some clearing of brush piles within the OAG communities but will preserve the majority of suitable habitat for SAR snakes, particularly the WODM5 and THDM5 ecosites located along the northern border of the property.
-The WODM5 and THDM5 contains habitat features that could support SAR snakes including foraging, thermoregulation, movement and hibernaculum habitat.
-Old buried CSP culverts within the feature could also be functioning as possible hibernation habitat for snakes.
-To protect these areas from encroachment, snake exclusion fencing will be installed around the dripline of the feature, and there will be no need to remove any trees or shrubs.
-All potential hibernaculum features within the decommissioned culverts will also be retained.
-However, the proposed road extension of Catherine Street will remove a portion of the lower quality MEMM4 community which provides potential habitat to support the foraging, mating, movement and thermoregulation of Butler's Gartersnake and/or Eastern Foxsnake.
+The proposed project entails impact to the WODM5 community on the northeast section of the property to accommodate the proposed SWM pond and outlet into Hawkins Drain.
+The woodland feature contains habitat features that could support Eastern Foxsnake including foraging, thermoregulation, movement and hibernaculum habitat.
+Old buried CSP culverts could also be functioning as possible hibernation habitat for snakes.
 Additionally, Chimney Crayfish burrows were observed along the margins of the western property boundary and are known to provide hibernaculum habitat to Butler's Gartersnake (END).
+The adjacent MEMM4 community also provides suitable habitat to support the foraging, mating, movement and thermoregulation of Butler's Garter snake.
 As such, consultation is required with MECP to determine if a permit under the Endangered Species Act is required.
 Next steps are presented in Section 7.0